 Presentation stage

 SCDOT employees will present these displays to the public and will need dependable resources.
-Pdf files are widely used and compatible so you will need to create pdf versions of your displays.
+Displays should be created first, in pdf format.
 The next several sections of this manual will detail how to create a pdf file.
 The SCDOT Plotting Manual provides more detail and can be found on the Preconstruction Support web page.

-Pdf files can be quickly generated using the SCDOT IPLOT tool.
-Just be sure you always create a pdf first and check it before you print.
-Once you are satisfied with your display in pdf format, the file can be sent to Planstorage@scdot.org for printing.
-Due to technical language and physical properties, your display will appear slightly different between the printed version and the digital version.
+Pdf files can be quickly generated using the standard print tools in Microstation.
+Once you are satisfied with your display in pdf format, send a link to the file to Planstorage@scdot.org for printing.
+Due to technical language and physical properties of the plotters, your display may appear slightly different between the printed version and the digital version.

 When creating a pdf file of your display, do not change the dimensions.
-For example, if your display border is 22" by 34" from edge to edge; create a pdf file that is 22" x 34" edge to edge.
+For example, if your display border is 36" by 60" from edge to edge; create a pdf file that is 36" x 60" edge to edge.
 Maintaining the same dimensions will help the visual integrity.